 How does HIT work?

-HIT workouts are meant to be kept very brief and spaced methodically around the week, by doing this the body will heal, recover and grow at a faster rate.
-Every single exercise needs to be done in a controlled and slow manner; the repetitions should be kept high.
-After each repetition is done control the negative in a slow way, taking up to four seconds before you begin performing the next one.
-A concept that is highly involved in HIT is the “Isometric Hold” principle; this means that you will squeeze your muscle for up to three seconds at the top of the movement and then follow it with the already discussed (four-second) negative.
+HIT workouts are meant to be kept very brief and spaced methodically around the week.
+By doing this, the body will heal, recover and grow at a faster rate.
+Every exercise needs to be done in a controlled and slow manner; the repetitions should be kept high.
+After each repetition is done, gradually control the negative, taking up to four seconds before you begin performing the next one.
+A highly involved concept in HIT is the “Isometric Hold” principle; this means that you will squeeze your muscle for up to three seconds at the top of the movement and then follow it with the already discussed (four-second) negative.
 How does HIT compare to other training styles?

 Most training methods encourage the athlete to perform four to five exercises for each body part, each exercise for five sets and each set for twelve repetitions.
 These workouts then recommend the athlete to perform a body part per day throughout the whole week, with maybe a rest day or two in between.
-Most of these workouts will require the bodybuilder to be in the gym for up to two hours at a time performing unilateral movements that will only do so much.
+Most of these workouts will require the bodybuilder to be in the gym for up to two hours when performing unilateral movements that will only do so much.

 Bodybuilders who have used HIT

-Dorian Yates and Mike Mentzer are probably the best-known promoters of this training style, Mentzer had a physique that could only be classified as art, he had incredible shape and thickness that drove him to be one of the best bodybuilders of the Golden Era, some argue that he clearly beat Arnold Schwarzenegger in the 1980 Olympia but lost due to politics.
+Dorian Yates and Mike Mentzer are probably the best-known promoters of this training style.
+Mentzer had a physique that could only be classified as art.
+He had incredible shape and thickness that drove him to be one of the best bodybuilders of the Golden Era.
+Some argue that he clearly beat Arnold Schwarzenegger in the 1980 Olympia but lost due to politics.